Survival of Hermitian Criticality in the Non-Hermitian Framework: Phase transition and criticality

 From Eq. \eqref{ground energy}, we can see that the energy becomes degenerate when $\lambda=\cos k\pm i\gamma\sin k$, corresponding to a set of EPs.
 All EPs lie on an ellipse (Fig. \ref{fig1}) satisfying

 whose shape depends on the anisotropy parameter $\gamma$.
 Within the elliptical region, the system exhibits strong spin-spin correlations, with $\mathrm{Re}C_{l,l+r}^r$ remaining close to 1 regardless of the distance $r$ [bright blue curve, Fig. \ref{fig2}(a1)].
 Furthermore, it sustains finite entanglement entropy $\mathrm{Re}S_L$ that is independent of subsystem size $L$ [bright blue curve, Fig. \ref{fig2}(b1)].
 These properties indicate robust long-range order persistence across arbitrary spatial scales, characterizing the FM phase.
 Conversely, for $\mathrm{Re}\lambda>1$, both spin-spin correlations and entanglement entropy vanish [green curves, Fig. \ref{fig2}(a1, b1)], confirming a disordered PM phase.
 Crucially, the interplay of power-law decay in the spin-spin correlation $\mathrm{Re}C_{l,l+r}^x\sim r^{-1/2}$ and logarithmic scaling of the entanglement entropy $\mathrm{Re}S_L\sim1/3\ln L$ [yellow curves, Fig. \ref{fig2} (a1, b1)] in the rest region defined by $(\mathrm{Re}\lambda)^2+\frac{(\mathrm{Im}\lambda)^2}{\gamma^2}>1$ and $\mathrm{Re}\lambda < 1$ identifies a LL phase.
 The LL phase eludes conventional long-range order, as its correlation functions decay algebraically rather than saturating to a constant.
 However, it sustains a profound, distinct long-range organization rooted in quantum entanglement.
 This is quantified by the logarithmic scaling of its entanglement entropy.
 This entanglement structure acts as a non-local order parameter, defining the criticality, scale-invariant nature beyond the Landau symmetry-breaking paradigm.
+A non-Hermitian XY model with a complex field was previously studied by considering only the right eigenvectors in Ref. \cite{Liu2021}.
+Within that formulation, their calculated correlation function exhibits a combined form of power-law and exponential decay, which deviates from the pure power-law behavior characteristic of a critical phase.
+In contrast, our work is grounded in the biorthogonal framework, which allows us to identify the universality class of the critical phase explicitly as a LL phase.

 Phase transitions induced by transverse field variations along different paths (arrows in Fig. \ref{fig1}) are shown in Fig. \ref{fig2} (a2-a3), (b2-b3).
 It is noteworthy that the LL-PM and LL-FM phase transitions trigger abrupt changes in correlation functions and entanglement entropy at their respective critical points.
 In contrast, the correlation functions and entanglement entropy exhibit continuous variation across the PM-FM phase transition.
 At the LL-FM critical points, indicated by the blue vertical lines in Fig. \ref{fig2}(a2-a3) and (b2-b3), the correlation and entanglement properties match those of the FM phase.
 Similarly, at the LL-PM critical points where $\mathrm{Re}\lambda = 1$, marked by the green vertical lines in Fig. \ref{fig2}(a2-a3) and (b2-b3), these properties align with those of the PM phase.